neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 7.4 I Should've Read the Specs First...
 But Also Touche, Good Software Design

 I'd spent about ten days on the entire project at that point when suddenly, the day before the submission, I reread the specifications and realized I needed to do the frequency counts for each algorithm (I had no idea that was required).
 I was about to lose it when I realized I'd created structs for each of the sorting algorithms, so that storing state for each of them (such as frequency count) would be no biggie.
 The function signature would remain the same, and only an extra struct member would need to be created.
 While it did take about half an hour to set up (and I had to redo all the tests again), the fact that it took *only half an hour* to set up was a relief.
 I felt kinda happy realizing the way I code these days gives my programs a leeway for flexibility.

+### 7.5 My Smooth Sort Can Be Optimized Further

+I'm saying this with a few hours left before the submission of the project...
+I don't have time to rerun all the tests with the optimization I wish to conduct.
+Nevertheless, I might decide to do this even after the project is over.

+Basically, one of the existing subroutines within the current implementation was a left over from my initial draft of smooth sort.
+During the root sorting phase, my smooth sort used to need to compare the nodes of the trees with their children in order to insert the nodes correctly.
+This was because root sorting was carried out during the heapification phase, and so newly inserted roots would not necessarily belong to heapified trees at that moment.
+However, upon revising the algorithm a few days ago, I moved the root sorting phase to the latter half of the algorithm, so that roots were sorted during the actual sorting phase.
+This made it unnecessary to make the comparisons with the children of each root.
+Thus, if these extraneous comparisons are removed, there is a possibility for smooth sort to become much more efficient (although only by a small amount).

+On the other hand, we can place the root sorting subroutine back into the first half of the algorithm and do without the sorting phase completely, since heapifying in this manner would actually create the sorted array already.
+Whether or not this will be any faster, I do not know.

 ![author](./README/headers/header-author.png)
 ---